Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 This lightweight headlamp has been with me on the Pacific Crest Trail, Appalachian Trail, Continental Divide Trail, and Te Araroa Trail.
 It has also been part of my Bicycle Touring Gear List as I cycle from Alaska to Ecuador.

-I’m a big fan of this headlamp but over the last couple of years many other manufacturers have improved their products while the plain old Tikka stayed the same.
-Thats not a bad thing, why fix something that isn’t broken
+I’m a big fan of this headlamp, but over the last couple of years, many other manufacturers have improved their products while the plain old Tikka stayed the same.
+That is not a bad thing, why fix something that isn’t broken.

-There’s also a red light which can be used instead of the white to help preserve your vision at night.
+There’s also a red light that can be used instead of the white to help preserve your vision at night.
 Great for around camp so as not to annoy other campers.

-One good thing about this ultralight headlamp is the choice of colors.
-And the headband features a phosphorescent reflector which can really help you to find it in the dark.
+One good thing about this lightweight headlamp is the choice of colors.
+The headband features a phosphorescent reflector, which can help you to find it in the dark.

 Compare Prices: